XxAcielxX/arch-plasma-install/README.md

 ```
 </br>

-### The Conclusion
+### The Conclusion <a name="the-conclusion"></a>
-Now everything is installed and after the final `reboot`, you will land in you GUI Login Screen ready to use your system.
-You can also do some extra steps mentioned below to further improve your experience.
-I'll recommend you to install `yay` & `paccache`.
+Now everything is installed and after the final `reboot`, you will land in the SDDM greeter.
+You can continue reading for some steps to further improve your experience.
+I recommend you to install `yay` & `paccache`.
-- Yay will provide your packages from AUR (Arch User Repository), which are not available in the Official Repo.
+- Yay will provide your packages from AUR (Arch User Repository), which are not available in the official repos.
 - Paccache can be used clean pacman cached packages either manually or in an automated way.
 </br>

-## Extras (optional but worth a read)
+## Extras (optional but worth a read) <a name="extras"></a>

 ### Install [Yay](https://github.com/Jguer/yay)
 Yet Another Yogurt - An AUR Helper.